jek4wik/jek4wik/_wiki/Main.md

 ## Github pages

-The wiki may be deployed on Github pages with the following contraints:
+The wiki cannot be deloyed simply on Github pages because of unsupported filters and custom plugins.

-* Only HTML or Markdown, no Asciidoc
-* No generated toc

-If you want to have this features on Github pages, you should push the generated site.
+If you want to deploy it on Github pages, you should push the generated site.
 Any CI tool can help.

 ## Gitlab pages / CI